GoCheatsheet/fgg/README.md

 Warning:  Type checking and _nomono_ errors raise a panic -- basic error messages can be found at the top of the stack trace.

+The following commands are run from the `oopsla20-91/fgg` directory.

 * **FG type check and evaluate**, with verbose printing.

   `go run oopsla20-91/fgg -eval=-1 -v fg/examples/oopsla20/fig1/functions.go`